jkundycki/dsc-mod-2-project-v2-1-online-ds-ft-120919/README.md

 1. LINEARITY: The relationship between the independent and dependent variables needs to be linear
 2. NORMALITY: The linear regression analysis requires all variables to be normal.
-3. MULTICOLINEARITY: There is little to no multicolinearity in the data.
+3. MULTICOLLINEARITY: There is little to no multicollinearity in the data.
 4. HOMOSCEDASTICITY: Residuals must be equal across the regression line.

 My model did not meet any of these assumptions so there is a lot of room for improvement.
 Some things that were positive about my model were that all of the features I selected were significantly significant to determining price.
 The R-squared statistic also was close to 90% which makes my model a decent predictor for price.
 I had hoped to have more than 2 features by the end, but attempting to remove any multicollinearity posed to be a problem.
 Even with the last 2 remaining features, there was still some multicolinearity which can be observed by the large condition number in the OLS summary.